teguhe/teguhe/README.md

 **teguhe/teguhe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on "Pemerintah Kota Salatiga (APTIKA Diskominfo)"
+- 🔭 I’m currently working on "Pemerintah Kota Salatiga"
-- 🌱 I’m currently learning "Object Pascal, Delphi, MariaDB, Postgres, Laravel"
+- 🌱 I’m currently working with "Delphi, Object Pascal, MariaDB, Lazarus, Linux Server"
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...